ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-Using both array batching and query batching together is recommended for best performance.
+Using both array batching and query batching together is recommended, and should flatten transactional costs down to one query per subservice per generation of data.

 ## Unidirectional merges